tidy-finance/website/docs/21_WRDS.md

   collect()
 ```

-Next, we calculate the book value of preferred stock and equity inspired by the [variable definition in Ken French's data library](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/variable_definitions.html).
-Note that we set negative or zero equity to missing as it makes conceptually little sense (i.e., the firm would be bankrupt).
+Next, we calculate the book value of preferred stock and equity inspired by the [variable definition in Ken French's data library.](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/variable_definitions.html) Note that we set negative or zero equity to missing which is a common practice when working with book-to-market ratios [see @Fama1992 for details].\index{Book equity}\index{Preferred stock}

 ```r